Halle Berry's ex headed to court after Thanksgiving brawl

 LOS ANGELES The father of Halle Berry's daughter is headed to court after he was arrested following a fistfight with her fiancé outside the Oscar winning actress' Los Angeles home on Thanksgiving, police said.

-Canadian model Gabriel Aubry, 37, was later released on $20,000 bail after being charged with misdemeanor battery following the punch-up with Berry's fiancé, French actor Olivier Martinez, 46, in the driveway of her house on Thursday.
+Canadian model Gabriel Aubry, 37, was later released on $20,000 (12,473 pounds) bail after being charged with misdemeanour battery following the punch-up with Berry's fiancé, French actor Olivier Martinez, 46, in the driveway of her house on Thursday.

 The altercation occurred during a custodial hand-off involving Berry's 4-year-old daughter with Aubry, Nahla, according to Los Angeles police officer Julie Boyer.

-Following the scuffle, Aubry and Martinez were both taken to Cedars-Sinai Medical Center with "non-life-threatening injuries," Boyer said.
+Following the scuffle, Aubry and Martinez were both taken to Cedars-Sinai Medical Centre with "non-life-threatening injuries," Boyer said.
 Aubry is due to appear in court on December 13.

 Berry, 46, who won a best actress Oscar for her role in 2001 film "Monster's Ball," has been embroiled in a bitter custody battle with Aubry since they broke up in April 2010.
 Earlier this month, a judge denied Berry's request to move to France with Nahla.